drabarlow/BNS-2002_drift_variation_git/index.md

 --- &twocol

-## How much of the genome is selectivel neutral?
+## How much of the genome is selectively neutral?

 **Human as an example**